Pur1t/AI-Pattern-Generator/README.md

 ## 🎓 Attribution

-Developed by the Computer Science Department, Faculty of Science, Kasetsart University.
+Developed by the Purit T, Faculty of Science, Kasetsart University.

 ---

-*Happy pattern generating!*